Traditional Plant-Based Cooking

 What can I replace stringless beans with?

-Snake beans, or Chinese long beans, are a type of legume commonly used in Southeast Asian cuisine and are a great alternative to stringless beans.
+Snake beans, or Chinese long beans, are a type of bean commonly used in Southeast Asian cuisine and are a great alternative to stringless beans.

-They are long, thin, and cylindrical in shape, with a slightly sweeter and milder taste compared to traditional green beans.
+They are long and thin in shape, with a slightly sweeter and milder taste compared to traditional green flat beans.
 Their name may differ in other countries, with regional variations such as asparagus beans or cowpea beans.

 Can the peanut butter be replaced?

-Of course.
-If you have a preference for a specific type of nut butter or have nut allergies, feel free to substitute peanut butter with your favorite nut butter or opt for sunflower or pumpkin seed butter instead.
+Yes, if you have a preference for a specific type of nut butter or have nut allergies, feel free to substitute peanut butter with your favourite nut butter or opt for sunflower or pumpkin seed butter instead.

 Can I prepare this Thai curry recipe on the stove-top?